If you are using 3D Secure for PSD2 compliance, read our comprehensive PSD2 SCA guide.

 - Refused/ Error: The authentication was refused or something went wrong.
 This response includes a refusal reason.

 For more information on result codes and the actions that you need to take, see Result codes.

 In case the issuer does not support 3D Secure 2, we will initiate a 3D Secure 1 fallback by default, indicated by a RedirectShopper

 resultCode response.
 To handle this scenario, make sure that you have implemented a 3D Secure 1 authentication flow.

-If you do not want to automatically fall back to 3D Secure 1, contact Support Team.
-However, note that not having a fallback implementation might negatively affect your authorization rates since SCA is required for authorization in some markets.
+If you do not want to automatically fall back to 3D Secure 1, contact our Support Team.
+However, note that not having a fallback implementation might negatively affect your authorisation rates since SCA is required for authorisation in some markets.

 For classic API integration, see 3D Secure 2 classic integration.